Japan–Spain relations: Early history

-The first contact between Japan and Spain occurred in 1549 when Spanish missionary Francis Xavier arrived to Japan.
+The first contact between Japan and Spain occurred in 1549 when Spanish missionary Francis Xavier arrived in Japan.
 While in Japan, Xavier embarked upon a major evangelizing project and he founded the first Catholic colony in Japan.

 In 1565, Spain created the Manila-Acapulco trade route, which was a trade routes between Manila, capital of the Philippines and the Mexican port of Acapulco (both nations under Spanish rule at the time).
 Through this trade route, Spanish galleons sailed from Acapulco to the Philippines and traded with neighboring countries/territories within the vicinity.
 Some of those territories were the islands of Japan.
 In Manila, Japanese trading boats would arrive and bring goods and food to trade with the New Spanish government.
 From Manila, Spanish vessels would transport the goods back to Acapulco, traverse the Mexican terrain until they reached the port of Veracruz and from there transport the goods onto another Spanish vessel for sail to Spain.

 In 1582, a group of Japanese Christian delegates known as the Tenshō embassy left Nagasaki, Japan and traveled on a grand tour of Europe.
 In 1584, the embassy arrived to Toledo and Madrid where they met with King Philip II of Spain.
 In October 1613, the first official Japanese diplomatic mission was sent to New Spain by Date Masamune, a regional strongman.
 This diplomatic mission was to be known as the Keichō embassy and it was the second diplomatic mission to travel to Europe after the Tenshō embassy.
 The Japanese ambassador, Hasekura Tsunenaga traveled from Japan to Acapulco and met with the Spanish viceroy Diego Fernández de Córdoba.
 In Mexico City (the capital of New Spain), Hasekura met with several colonial leaders and offered the New Spanish government free commerce between the New Spanish territories and Japan and asked for a group of Christian missionaries to return to Japan.
 The diplomatic mission also offered to expel both English and Dutch citizens from the country because both nations were considered at the time to be enemies of the Spanish king.
 In June 1614, Hasekura left New Spain via Veracruz and continued on his journey to Spain to meet with the Spanish king leaving behind a small delegation.
 In Spain, Hasekura was baptized a catholic and changed his name to Francisco Felipe Faxicura.
 Two years later in February 1617, Hasekura/Faxicura returned from Spain to Veracruz and traveled to Mexico City.
 Before leaving Spain, Hasekura left behind six samurais in the town of Coria del Río where their descendants remain today with the surname of Japón.